marionebl/jaketrent-blog/content/post/lots-of-node-dependencies.md

 title: "Lots of Node Dependencies"
 ---

-A long dependency list in Node is part of its philosophy.
+A long dependency list in a Node project is part of the philosophy.

 <!--more-->